 Many parents raising kids with disabilities and special needs will tell you it’s one of the hardest yet most rewarding things they’ve had the privilege to do.

 Perhaps your child has a severe physical disability, or your toddler has been diagnosed with autism.
 Maybe your pediatrician thinks the angry outbursts from your recently adopted little one are likely due to fetal alcohol syndrome.

 There are many types of special needs—physical disabilities, limiting medical conditions, developmental and intellectual disabilities, and behavioral issues stemming from neurological conditions.
 Each comes with distinct challenges, and no two are exactly the same.

 You may be saddened for your child with an intellectual disability, knowing academic achievement may not be part of her future.
-You might feel anxiety about a child with complex behavioral issues, wondering what will become of him when you can no longer provide care.
+You might feel anxiety about a child with complex behavioral issues, wondering what will happen when you can no longer provide care.

 It’s easy to imagine your situation is hopeless.
 Sometimes a diagnosis seems too devastating.
-I understand.
+I understand these situations too.

 Shortly after I was born, my parents learned I had cerebral palsy.
 They were told I’d never walk or amount to anything.
 Today, as a pediatrician, my practice focuses on families of children with special needs.
 They not only know that I care, but that I’ve personally walked their difficult road.

 Not every special needs situation will end like mine.
 Some disabilities are so profound that your child might never go to school, hold a job, or live independently.
 He or she may spend extended periods of time in the hospital, or need adaptive technologies, special services, or physical therapy.